MLBazaar/piex/README.md

 ### The Experiments

-The list of that have been executed can be obtained with the method `get_tests`.
+The list of tests that have been executed can be obtained with the method `get_tests`.

+This method returns a `pandas.DataFrame` that contains a row for each experiment that has been run on each dataset.
+This dataset includes information about the dataset, the configuration used for the experiment, such as the template, the checkpoints or the budget, and information about the execution, such as the timestamp, the exact software version, the host that executed the test and whether there was an error or not.

 Just like the `get_datasets`, any keyword arguments will be used to filter the results.